Frozen (musical): Broadway (2018–20)

 Previews on Broadway at the St. James Theatre began on February 22, 2018, with an official opening on March 22, 2018.
 The cast and creative team was the same as in Denver.
 A reported 30% of the show was rewritten between the tryout and the Broadway opening, with the musical taking a "deeper dive into the princesses' psyches" and aiming at a more adult audience; Disney research shows that 70% of the audience for its musicals are adults without children.
 Anderson-Lopez noted that "examining how the ... princesses' psychological scars drive them to make certain decisions was the next logical storytelling step."
 The onstage technology included lighting effects for Elsa's magic, as well as such adaptations as a full-body costume to represent the reindeer Sven, with a ballet dancer inside holding stilts in his hands and walking on tiptoe; the role is so strenuous that a second ballet dancer was hired to play it at some performances to give each dancer some days of rest.

 The production played 825 performances and 26 previews at the St. James Theatre, ending on March 11, 2020, when performances were suspended due to the COVID-19 pandemic.
-On May 14, 2020, Disney Theatrical Productions announced that Frozen would not reopen on Broadway following the pandemic.
+The closing cast included Ciara Renée as Elsa, McKenzie Kurtz as Anna, Ryan McCartan as Hans and Ryann Redmond as Olaf.
 The production cost about $35 million to mount, attracted attendance of over 1.3 million and grossed over $150 million, often grossing 80% to 90% of box office potential.
 It did not perform as well, however, as Disney's The Lion King or Aladdin.
-Therefore, Disney chose to close Frozen, judging that after the pandemic running three of their shows on Broadway simultaneously "would become untenable".
+Therefore, Disney chose not to reopen Frozen, judging that after the pandemic running three of their shows on Broadway simultaneously "would become untenable".

-U.S. tour (2019–present)
+North American tour (2019–2024)

-A U.S. tour of the Broadway production began on November 10, 2019, at Proctor's Theatre in Schenectady, New York, starring Caroline Bowman as Elsa and Caroline Innerbicher as Anna.
+A North American tour began on November 10, 2019, at Proctor's Theatre in Schenectady, New York, starring Caroline Bowman as Elsa and Caroline Innerbichler as Anna.
 It was also suspended due to the COVID-19 pandemic.
-The tour reopened at Shea's Performing Arts Center in Buffalo, New York, on September 9, 2021.
+Performances resumed on September 9, 2021 at Shea's Performing Arts Center in Buffalo, New York.
+During 2022, Kurtz and McCartan joined the tour to reprise their Broadway roles of Anna and Hans.
+It closed at the San Jose Center for the Performing Arts on September 1, 2024, having played 1,225 performances in 62 cities.